RaspberryPiFoundation/picozero/docs/recipes.rst

 The recipes provide examples of how you can use picozero.

-Importing Pico Zero
+Importing picozero
 -------------------

 .. currentmodule:: picozero

-You will need add an `import` line to the top of your script to use Pico Zero.
+You will need add an `import` line to the top of your script to use picozero.

 You can import just what you need, separating items with a comma `,`::